-Aboriginal and Torres Strait Islander people are Traditional Owners and Custodians of the Great Barrier Reef and it’s catchment.
+Aboriginal and Torres Strait Islander people are Traditional Owners and Custodians of the Great Barrier Reef and its catchment.

 Traditional Owners hold inherent rights, interests, and obligations to protect and care for their Country.